MohamadSerafiDev/Menirva-School-management/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License, which allows you to:

+-   ✔️ Use the software for commercial purposes
+-   ✔️ Modify the source code
+-   ✔️ Distribute the software
+-   ✔️ Use and modify the software privately

+The only requirement is to include the original copyright notice and license in any copy of the software/source.

+See the [LICENSE](LICENSE) file for the full license text.